British Mother Is Tossed Into Jail In Dubai After Consuming Just One Glass Of Wine On Her Flight Over

 As officials had taken Holman’s passport and phone away from her, there was no way she could contact her husband and the rest of her family.
 However, friends who live in Dubai eventually contacted the husband to let him know that his wife and daughter had been jailed.

-After the two were finally allowed bail, Ellie Holman’s husband was able to leave for the UK with their four-year-old daughter.
+After the two were finally allowed bail, Ellie Holman’s husband was able to leave for the UK with their 4-year-old daughter.
 Meanwhile, Ellie is forced to stay behind in Dubai and may be stuck there for at least one year as she fights her legal battle, which she explains has already cost £30,000.

 “My passport remains confiscated until the case is settled, which I have been told will take at least a year.
 So far this situation has cost me around £30,000 in legal fees, expenses and missed work.
 My practice is closed.
 All our savings have gone.”

-Radha Stirling, who is representing the mother, explained that despite the prevalence of alcohol in hotels, restaurants and bars, it is strictly illegal for tourists to have any alcohol whatsoever in their blood, and that this often causes confusion for many.
+Radha Stirling, who is representing the mother, explained that despite the prevalence of alcohol in hotels, restaurants, and bars, it is strictly illegal for tourists to have any alcohol whatsoever in their blood and that this often causes confusion for many.

 “The UAE maintains a deliberately misleading façade that alcohol consumption is perfectly legal for visitors.
 This is exampled by bars at the airport, by hotels, restaurants and clubs serving drinks.
 Tourists cannot be blamed for believing that the Emirates are tolerant of Western drinking habits but this is far from reality.
 It is wholly illegal for any tourist to have any level of alcohol in their blood.
 It is illegal to consume alcohol at a bar, a hotel and a restaurant and if breathalyzed, that person will be jailed.”